Cosmological models with asymmetric quantum bounces: Generalized symmetric bounces and non-unitary asymmetric bounces

-This ensures that the restrictions $\chi>0$ and $a>0$ are satisfied, although we have disregarded the boundary condition \eqref{unitarity condition} and propagated the wave function from $-\infty$ to $\infty$.
+Note that Eq.~\eqref{nu trajectory} does not admit a singularity or negative values for $a(T)$, \textbf{since we always have } This ensures that the restrictions $\chi>0$ and $a>0$ are satisfied, although we have disregarded the boundary condition \eqref{boundary condition} and propagated the wave function from $-\infty$ to $\infty$.
 A bounce solution is naturally obtained, without the need to impose restrictions to recover the positivity of the scale factor.

 For $p=0$ we re-obtain the symmetric bounce \eqref{symmetric bounce in a}, which makes explicit the relation between the asymmetry and the factor $\exp(ip\chi)$.

 As in the symmetric case, the classical solution arises for large values of $T$.